Below, find a list of only some of the publications that have arisen out of Beckman Center research and fellowships.

 Eisler, M. N. (2011).
 Overpotential: Fuel Cells, Futurism, and the Making of a Power Panacea.
 New Brunswick, NJ: Rutgers University Press.

-Eisler, M. (2013) “At Arm’s Length: Energy and the Construction of a Peripheral Prairie Petrometropolis,” in Energy Capitals, ed.
-Martin V. Melosi and Joe Pratt.
+Eisler, M. (2013).
+“At Arm’s Length: Energy and the Construction of a Peripheral Prairie Petrometropolis.”
+In Energy Capitals, edited by Martin V. Melosi and Joe Pratt.
 Pittsburgh: University of Pittsburgh Press.

 2007–08 Roy G. Neville Fellow